55 History

 This book brings together open resources for learning about Canadian history from the earliest times to the present.
 Chapters include both historical documents and secondary interpretations on a range of topics.
 With this book, students have access to digitized copies of original historical documents and high-quality secondary source research materials.
 They will learn how to critically analyze historical documents, deconstruct historical arguments, and engage with historical scholarship.
 This is a supplement to the open textbooks, Canadian History: Pre-Confederation and/or Canadian History: Post-Confederation.

-Tokyo University and the War (CC BY)
+Tokyo University and the War by Tachibana Takashi (CC BY).

 Tachibana Takashi analyzes the impact of World War II on Tokyo University and Tokyo University’s impact on the war: attacks from outside, faculty politics and purges, institutional expansion, the sacrifice of liberal arts students to the war machine, and heroic dissenting professors who tried in vain to bring the war to an early end.

-Using Primary Sources (CC BY-NC-ND)
+Using Primary Sources edited by Jonathan Hogg (CC BY-NC-ND).

 An archive-based open access e-textbook published by the University of Liverpool that provides students with an essential learning resource to study primary sources, comprising over 200,000 words and in excess of 200 original documents (photographs, maps, letters, audio recordings, diaries, pamphlets and newspapers) with 26 collections by leading academics in the field.

-World History: Cultures, States, and Societies to 1500 (CC BY-SA)
+World History: Cultures, States, and Societies to 1500 by Eugene Berger, George Israel, Charlotte Miller, Brian Parkinson, Andrew Reeves, Nadejda Williams, (CC-BY-SA).

 An open textbook that introduces the history of humankind from prehistory to 1500.
 It covers such cultures, states, and societies as Ancient Mesopotamia, Ancient Israel, Dynastic Egypt, India’s Classical Age, the Dynasties of China, Archaic Greece, the Roman Empire, Islam, Medieval Africa, the Americas, and the Khanates of Central Asia.